bhandaripuneet/marvel-app/README.md

 # steps on how to install
 1. clone project from Github
+2. Install latest and stable node js
-2. Go to marvel-app
+3. Go to marvel-app
-3. run `npm install `
+4. run `npm install `

 # Steps to build the application